Mortgages for Grade I or Grade II listed buildings

 Fox Davidson has experience in mortgaging all three types of listed building and can look at residential or even buy to let finance on them.

 As listed building often tend to be older properties, these can often have acreage or outbuildings on the title.

 Can you get a mortgage on a listed building?

-The simple answer is yes.
-As an across the market broker, Fox Davidson are able to access highstreet lenders who can provide finance on grade II, grade II* and even Grade I listed property.
+As an across the market broker, Fox Davidson are able to access high street lenders who can provide finance on Grade II, Grade II* and even Grade I listed property.